relativitydev/server-bundle-release/docs/alerts/00008-Disk-space-utilization-is-above-95%-on-at-least-one-host-alert-definition.md

 # Disk space utilization is above 95% on at least one host

 ## Description:
-Alert will be true when Disk space utilization exceeds 95% on at least one host for at least 5 minutes.
+The alert is active when the disk space utilization exceeds 95% on at least one host for at least 5 minutes.

 ## Alert Details:
 **Alert ID:** 3adc059d-d2a0-4706-8ceb-eeeac29f6337